Arthur-Milchior/anki-copy-note/README.md

 real consequences.
 You should note that empty cards are not copied.
 If you don't know what it means, you probably doesn't need to worry about this.

+## Configuration
+"Preserve creation time": as indicated by the name, if it's true, the card and note's creation time are preserved.
+Otherwise, it is set to the time of the copy.

 ## Links, licence and credits